 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-The New Zealand Government sets a minimum standard for maternity leave entitlements (also known as parental leave) through the _Parental Leave and Employment Protection Act_ 1987.
-This legislation sets out what the minimum entitlements you must receive are for parental leave, but if you are one of the lucky ones you may benefit from more generous maternity leave entitlements depending on what your employer offers and if your job is covered under a specific Award or Workplace Agreement.
+The New Zealand Government sets a minimum standard for maternity leave entitlements (also known as parental leave) through the Parental Leave and Employment Protection Act 1987.
+This legislation sets out the minimum entitlements for parents who qualify for parental leave.
+You may qualify for additional benefits and maternity entitlements depending on what your employer offers and if your job is covered under a specific Award or Workplace Agreement.
 Below we have answered the most common questions parents have about maternity leave entitlements.

 If you are adopting a child under 6 years of age, then you are also entitled to parental leave if you have been working for 12 months before the expected date of placement.